Keep the Trail Access info current...

-Enjoy spectacular views of the surrounding forests and heathlands as well as Point Hicks and the dunes from a large sloping rock face on Mt Everard.
-The track commences from the car park on the Mt Everard Track.
+Enjoy spectacular views of the surrounding forests and heathlands as well as Point Hicks and the dunes from a large sloping rock face on Mount Everard.
+The track commences from the car park on the Mount Everard Track.
 To access the track, turn off the Point Hicks Rd onto Cicada Trail (4WD only), 6km north of Thurra River Campground.

 Croajingolong National Park in Far East Gippsland is located approximately 450km east of Melbourne and 500km south of Sydney.
 The park is accessed from multiple points along the Princes Highway between Cann River and the New South Wales border.
 Roads to Wingan Inlet, Mueller Inlet, Thurra River and Shipwreck Creek campgrounds are unsealed and not recommended for caravans.
 Access is weather dependent.